duncanamps/box80/README.md

     * Core platform emulation
         * Z80 processor at various speeds from 32768Hz to 500MHz, depending on host hardware capability
         * Z80-SIO used to control serial input and output.
 This is redirected to the Windows screen and keyboard, there is no real serial link
-        * CF card interface to allow storage of the CP/M operating system, CP/M commands, and user installed software and data ~~(not implemented)~~
+        * CF card interface to allow storage of the CP/M operating system, CP/M commands, and user installed software and data
         * The ROM disable feature is not currently implemented as it is not actually used (the monitor is loaded into RAM automatically by the VM)
     * Terminal emulation
-        * Integrated terminal screen and keyboard emulation, vanilla flavoured at this time
+        * Integrated terminal screen and keyboard emulation using ANSI colour display
         * Ability to receive text/hex files to the terminal
-        * Log text output to a file **(not implemented)**
+        * Log text output to a file **(partly implemented)**
     * Debug features **(not implemented)**     * Disassembler
         * Memory viewer
         * Watch window with different variable types